Acoustic plasmons and conducting carriers in hole-doped cuprate superconductors

-To verify that the observed collective charge dynamics follow the energy dispersion and width variation associated with acoustic plasmons, we calculated the collective charge response of the system via the loss function.
-That is, by incorporating a long-range Coulomb interaction into the one-band parameterization of LSCO [Ref. \onlinecite{markiewicz2008}] with a hole-doping of $x=0.12$, we calculated $\varepsilon^{-1}({\mathbf q},\omega)$, where $\varepsilon$ is the dielectric function and \textbf{q} contains both in- and out-of-plane momentum transfer components, within the random phase approximation (see Supplementary Information.).
+To verify that the observed collective charge dynamics follow the energy dispersion associated with acoustic plasmons, we calculated the collective charge response of the system via the loss function.
+That is, on incorporating a long-range Coulomb interaction into the one-band parameterization of LSCO (Ref. \onlinecite{markiewicz2008}) with a hole-doping, we calculated $\varepsilon^{-1}({\mathbf q},\omega)$, in which $\varepsilon$ is the dielectric function and \textbf{q} contains both in- and out-of-plane momentum transfer components, within the random phase approximation (see Supplementary Information.).
 The three-dimensionality was incorporated through inter-plane Coulomb interactions.
 The loss function was eventually obtained as $-\text{Im}(\varepsilon^{-1})$.
+The calculations show that, for $q_{z} = 0$, a clear plasmon peak of energy 0.7 eV appears at the zone center (see Supplementary Fig. S4), in agreement with optical measurements\cite{Uchida1991}.

-Figure~4(c) shows the calculated loss function for 12\% hole-doped LSCO in the paramagnetic phase along the x-axis in the Brillouin zone with $q_{z}=0.7$.
+Figure~3(c) shows the calculated loss function for 12\% hole-doped LSCO in the paramagnetic phase along the $x$-axis in the Brillouin zone with $q_{z}=0.7$.
 The measured plasmon energies of LSCO are also shown for comparison.
-The obtained plasmon dispersion of LSCO is similar to that of electron-doped cuprate La$_{2-x}$Ce$_x$CuO$_4$ (LCCO)\cite{Hepting2018}.
-Our results, however, indicate that the plasmons of holed-doped cuprates are strongly damped and have a broader spectral width than those of electron-doped cuprates, which have weaker electronic correlations\cite{Kyung2004,Weber2010}.
-The dispersion of a clear acoustic-like plasmon excitation is seen to extend from near zero at the zone centre $\Gamma$ to almost 1 eV at $X$.
+The comparison between calculated loss functions and the measured RIXS spectra for various $q_{\parallel}$ is presented in Supplementary Fig. S7.
+The dispersion of an acoustic-like plasmon excitation is seen to extend from near zero at the zone centre $\Gamma$ to above 1 eV at $X$.
 The slight gap at $q_{\parallel}=(0,0)$ is due to the finite interlayer momentum transfer\cite{markiewicz2008,greco2016} in accord with the observed dispersion.
-Furthermore, as $q_{\parallel}$ extends away from the zone centre, the width of the plasmon peak broadens, consistent with the Landau quasi-particle picture in which the plasmon peak becomes incoherent as the dispersion enters the particle-hole continuum.
-The agreement between our data and theory thus strongly supports the proposal of attributing the zone centre mode to acoustic plasmon excitations.
+The charge fluctuations near the Fermi surface govern the plasmon excitations of small $q_{\|}$.
+As $q_{\parallel}$ extends away from the zone centre, more incoherent states with decreased lifetime contribute to plasmon excitations and the width of the plasmon peak increases, consistent with the Landau quasi-particle picture in which the plasmon peak becomes incoherent.
+As the plasmon enters the particle-hole continuum the peak broadens and the slight curve appears to follow the ridge in the particle-hole continuum of the loss function.
+Consequently, the RIXS spectral width of acoustic plasmons becomes broadened when $q_{\|}$ increases, consistent with the dynamics of the electrons near the Fermi surface.
+The agreement between our data and theory thus supports the proposal of attributing the zone centre mode to acoustic plasmon excitations.